 According to national statistics, 38% of young adults experiencing homelessness do not identify themselves as “straight” in sexual orientation.
 LGBT young adults ages 18 or older are disproportionately at risk of homelessness due to being kicked out of their family home when they turn 18 or aging out of foster care with no place to go.

-There is currently no homeless shelter focusing on the needs of 18+ LGBT community.
+Dallas Hope Center focuses on the needs of 18+ LGBT community.
 These individuals are required to use temporary overnight adult shelters, but the issues facing LGBT homeless young adults are more acute than the overall population.

 - LGBT teens have more than double the rate of long-term chronic homelessness.